MapLarge/maplarge-oauth-poc/README.md

 ## Running the tests

-To run the tests open the solution in visual studio.
+To run the tests open the solution in Visual Studio.
+There are nuget dependencies so ensure that the nuget packages are downloaded.

 Build then execute the tests by running all the tests.
 Results should be displayed in the Test Explorer.

-The test test
-* ##### TestClientCredentials
+* #### TestClientCredentials
     tests a token issued using the grant_type : client_credentials
-* ##### TestPassword
+* #### TestPassword
      tests a token issued using the grant_type : password using a username and password.